ahmedelshehe/Rick-and-Morty-Fandom-App/README.md

 ## Installing

-- Download The app
+- Clone The Repo
-- - Open the App in you favorite IDE
+-  Open the App in you favorite IDE
 - Create a dart file with the name [strings.dart] in lib/constants directory with the following code

 ```